All Episodes

 Thompson told McCain's story like I had never heard it told before.

-That place Was very quiet.
+That place was very quiet.

-You could hear a pin drop to use the cliche.
+You could hear a pin drop to use the cliché.

 Every speaker had something in great detail to say about John McCain's life, qualifications, character.

-Halfway, well, actually, when when Fred Thompson finished his description of McCain's five and a half years of the Hanoway Hilton, it hit me.
+And it just, it hit me halfway, well, actually, when Fred Thompson finished his description of McCain's five and a half years in the Hanoi Hilton, it hit me, not one speaker, the Democrat convention was able to say anything remotely close to that about Obama.

 Not one speaker.